Calenberg Castle: Fall of the fortress

-In the 19th century King George V of Hanover built Marienburg Castle on nearby Schulenberg Hill (Schulenburger Berg) for his wife Marie of Saxe-Altenburg.
-Today Marienburg is owned by Prince Ernst August of Hanover, housing his administration, a museum and a restaurant.
-After the annexation of the Kingdom of Hanover by Prussia in 1866, Marienburg remained a private property while Calenberg Castle and its royal demesne became state owned.
+In the 19th century King George V of Hanover built Marienburg Castle on nearby Schulenberg Hill for his wife Marie of Saxe-Altenburg.
+After the annexation of the Kingdom of Hanover by Prussia in 1866, Marienburg remained in private ownership while Calenberg Castle and its royal demesne became state owned.
 After 1920 however, following a compensation agreement, the demesne was returned to the House of Hanover, together with other property.
 The demesne buildings were sold in 2011, but the farmlands are still owned by the former royal family.